mindmotivate/Remo_Terraform_Class/Breakdown_5.md

 }
 ```

-***Again, there are alot of ways to accomplsh this, i like using the count length function becasue it is a bit more straighforward***
+***Again, there are alot of ways to accomplsh this, I like using the count length function becasue it is a bit more straighforward***
-***I simply wan tto manually iterate over each anme and attatch a group***
+***I simply want to manually iterate over each anme and attatch a group***

 ***The count parameter determines how many IAM users will be created.
 It's set to the length of the "users" list.***
 ***The name attribute of each IAM user is set to the corresponding user name from the "users" list.***